kastuparu/GompeiScout/README.md

 # GompeiScout

-GompeiScout is a scouting software for [FRC 190](https://wp.wpi.edu/frc190/).
+GompeiScout, named after [WPI's](https://www.wpi.edu/) mascot Gompei the Goat, is a scouting software for [FRC 190](https://wp.wpi.edu/frc190/).
 Developed by Katy Stuparu, 2023.

 ## What it does